 Here in this city of Birmingham, Mondelez run a Health for Life programme which ‘touches’ (their word, not mine) over 60K primary school children and their families in south Birmingham.

 (It’s nearly three years ago that we wrote this report about Birmingham City Council’s relationship with Coca Cola, as well as that with Mondelez.
 These two corporations still hold sway, despite the huge economic costs to the city.)

-In my recent Inside Government presentation, I used a new graphic based on Professor Sir Andy Haines work on why humanity is hamstrung in doing what needs to be done regarding planetary and human health.
+In my recent Inside Government presentation, I used a new info-graphic based on the BMJ article by Professor Sir Andy Haines et al on why humanity is hamstrung in doing what needs to be done regarding planetary and human health.
 The next slide was superimposed with a fleeting glimpse of an infant munching on a sprig of broccoli: